albertus82/keyboard-64/readme.txt

 - Werckmeister I (III)
 - Equal (obviously)

-During the execution of the program, you can switch the octave by using function keys F1, F2, F3 & F4, and choose waveform using F5, F6, F7 & F8 (the latter being a near-useless "white noise").
+While the program is running, you can switch between the octaves by using function keys F1, F2, F3 & F4, and choose waveform using F5, F6, F7 & F8 (the latter being a near-useless "white noise").
 You can also adjust the sustain effect using the cursor keys (left/down).